tost11/solar-monitoring/README.md

 # Solar Monitroing Application
-Thie repository contains a web application that receives infromation from various solar devices and shows them on a web page.
+The repository contains a web application that receives information from various solar devices and shows them on a web page.

 Some Features are:
 - show data in graphs on web page (with live refresh)
-- Login and registration for different users
+- login and registration for different users
 - notification system (currently only mail)
 - data pushes via rest
-- data pushes via deye sun protorol
+- data pushes via Deye Sun protocol
-- support for multiple system types (home system with battery, balkony system, ...)
+- support for multiple system types (home system with battery, balcony system, ...)
-- customizable statuses rest endpoinds for home power managing externaly
+- customizable statuses rest endpoints for home power managing externally

 One hosted instance is [here](https://solar.pihost.org) check out how it looks in production.